OTTOMAN IMPERIAL MOSQUES

 BOSNALI IBRAHIM PASHA

-Don’t confuse Bosnali Ibrahim Pasha with either Pargali Ibrahim Pasha or Nevşehirli Ibrahim Pasha.
-These two personalities were also Grand Viziers.
-Pargali served under Suleiman the Magnificent, while Nevşehirli held the office during the Tulip Era in early 18th century.
+However, do not confuse Bosnali Ibrahim Pasha with Pargali Ibrahim Pasha or Nevşehirli Ibrahim Pasha, both of whom also served as Grand Viziers.
+Pargali Ibrahim Pasha held the position under Suleiman the Magnificent, while Nevşehirli Ibrahim Pasha served during the Tulip Era in the early 18th century

 Back to Turkey